samarth0174/Uber-Pickup-analysis-using-Spatial-Temporal-Analysis-and-Geo-Spatial-Clustering/README.md

 * With the emerging app-based on demand taxi services , the competition in the market is increasing.
 Thus companies are using quantitative analysis of their app and taxi demands for neighborhoods of cities.

-# Major Analysis Points to be answered:
+# Major Analysis Points Investigated:
 1. Spatio-temporal analysis :Exploring trip data
 * Getting inference about the number of trips per hour/day/week/Month.
 * Number of trips completed per cab